All Products

 chkconfig --level 35 haldaemon on

-Set the runlevel to Level 3 (multi-user, command-line only) and then start the desktop environment using the startx command to test its availability.
-If any issues occur, you can switch to terminal mode for troubleshooting and resolution.
-After confirming that the desktop environment starts without problems, change the runlevel to Level 5 (multi-user, with GUI).
+We recommend that you change the runlevel to Level 3 and then use the startx command to start the desktop environment to test its availability.
+This allows you to switch to terminal mode for troubleshooting if a problem occurs.
+After you confirm that the desktop environment starts correctly, change the runlevel back to Level 5.

 Symptoms